cube-soft/cube.pdf/Libraries/Ghostscript/Readme.md

 The Ghostscript API has two kinds of parameters, one is normal arguments and the other is PostScript codes.
 Options and Codes properties of the Converter class correspond respectively.

-Instead of using the Converter class directly, you usually use some inherited classes according to your purpose.
+Instead of using the Converter class directly, you can use some inherited classes according to your purpose.
 For example, the following code converts to the PDF format.

 ```cs